OCR-tech/AdaptDL/README.md

 - **OpenCV**: For video capturing and processing.

 ## Contact
-If you have any questions or need further assistance, please open an issue on GitHub or contact us at ocrtech.mail@gmail.com.
+If you have any questions, please open an issue on GitHub or contact us at ocrtech.mail@gmail.com.